NetApp/FSx-ONTAP-samples-scripts/Ansible/snapmirror_report/README.md

 You should have all four of these files in a single directory.

 ## Configuration
-There are a few varaibles that can be changed at the top of the `generate_report.yaml` file:
+There are a few variables that can be changed at the top of the `generate_report.yaml` file:
 - report\_name - Sets the file path of the report that will be generated.
 - secrets\_list\_file - Sets the file path of the file that contains the list of FSx file systems and their secrets.
 - secrets\_region - Set the region where the secrets are stored.